Burbank, California: City Hall

 In 1916, the original Burbank City Hall was constructed after bonds were issued to finance the project and pay for fire apparatus.
 Burbank's current City Hall was constructed from 1941 to 1942 in a neo-federalist Moderne style popular in the late Depression era.
 The structure was built at a total cost of $409,000, with funding from the Federal Works Agency and Works Project Administration programs.
 City Hall was designed by architects William Allen and W. George Lutzi and completed in 1943.

 Originally, the City Hall building housed all city services, including the police and fire departments, an emergency medical ward, a courthouse and a jail.
 One of the most distinctive features of the cream-colored concrete building is its 77 ft tower, which serves as the main lobby.
 The lobby interior features more than 20 types of marble, which can be found in the city seal on the floor, the trim, walls and in the treads and risers of the grand stairway.
 Artist Hugo Ballin created a "Four Freedoms" mural in Burbank's City Council chambers during World War II, although it was covered up for decades until art aficionados convinced the city to have the mural fully revealed.
 Ballin's work illustrates the "Four Freedoms" outlined in President Franklin Roosevelt's 1941 speech at the signing of the Atlantic Charter.

 In 1996, the City Hall was added to the U.S. National Register of Historic Places, becoming the second building in Burbank to be listed on the register.
 The first was Burbank's main post office just blocks away from City Hall on Olive Avenue.
 In 1998, Burbank's state-of-the-art Police/Fire facility opened.

-List of mayors

-Konstantine Anthony, an actor and comedian, became Burbank Mayor in December 2022, succeeding Jess Talamantes.
-A former Burbank firefighter, Talamantes was elected to the City Council in 2009, named Vice Mayor in 2010, and served as Centennial Mayor during the City’s Centennial Celebration in 2011.
-He was re-elected in 2013, was named Vice Mayor in 2015 and served his second term as Mayor in 2016.
-He was re-elected in 2017 to his third term.

-Burbank Mayor Will Rogers led the city from May 1, 2017, until his death on April 19, 2018.
-Rogers had served as a council member since 2015.
-Rogers' term had been scheduled to end May 1, 2019.
-Emily Gabel-Luddy was elected as the new mayor on April 30, 2018.
-Prior to that, she had served as the city's vice mayor and acting mayor following the death of Rogers.

-This is a list of mayors of Burbank, California.
-The Mayor is appointed annually from among the city council serving a one-year term.